Millis, Massachusetts

 Millis is a town in Norfolk County in the U.S. state of Massachusetts.
-It had a population of 8,460 at the time of the 2020 census.
+It had a population of 8,460 at the 2020 census.
+It contains the census-designated place of Millis-Clicquot.
 The town is approximately 19 mi southwest of downtown Boston and is bordered by Norfolk, Sherborn, Holliston, Medfield, and Medway.
 Massachusetts state routes 109 and 115 run through Millis.

 History

 Millis was first settled in 1657 and was officially incorporated in 1885.
 Millis was originally part of Dedham, until that town granted the lands of Millis, and other present day surrounding towns, to Medfield in 1651.
 In 1713, pioneers of Medfield applied for a grant to create a new town and, when approved, named this new land Medway.
 This new town consisted of West Medway (the present day town of Medway) and East Medway (present day Millis).
-Lansing Millis, the founder of the town of Millis, successfully incorporated Millis into the Commonwealth of Massachusetts on February 24, 1885.
+Lansing Millis, the founder of the town of Millis, successfully incorporated Millis in the Commonwealth of Massachusetts on February 24, 1885.

 Lansing Millis was successful in turning the small town of Millis into an important area of Massachusetts.
 Lansing Millis, who was widely known as a railroad entrepreneur, built up a strong rail system in Millis.
 This was arguably his most important accomplishment, as the rail system is regarded as the most significant factor in its independence from Medway.
 In addition, the railroad system was a major factor in the early promotion of economic growth in the town and the integration of Millis to the larger cities of Dedham, Boston and Cambridge.
 Currently, this old railroad that formerly began in Medway is known as the Bay Colony Railroad.
 The Medway tracks have since been dismantled, making Millis the railroad's western terminus.
 The railroad is now mostly defunct, but several miles of the Bay Colony tracks in Millis are owned by the MBTA and are leased by the Bay Colony Railroad line.
 The Bay Colony Railroad merges with the present day MBTA Commuter Rail in Needham.

 Aside from the tremendous contribution of the rail system to Millis' integration with the major Massachusetts cities, another important moment in the town's history is the construction of the Hartford and Dedham Turnpike, known today as Massachusetts Route 109.
 The road was constructed in 1806 and officially accepted by the town of Millis in 1896.
 The Hartford and Dedham Turnpike connected Millis, Medway, Medfield, and several other towns directly to Dedham and Boston.
 Today, Route 109 still serves as a major road connecting Metrowest Boston communities to the city of Boston.

 Millis was the home of the "Millis Wonderland", a display of Christmas decorations and lights on the 40 acre Causeway Street estate of Kevin Meehan, the owner of several car dealerships.
 In 2004, Al Roker traveled to Millis for a segment centered on the "Millis Wonderland".
 After the publicity on The Today Show, an estimated 6,000 cars traveled to the "Millis Lights" daily during the Christmas season.
 The display was permanently closed after the 2014 holiday season.